-We’re looking for individuals who are passionate about startups and entrepreneurship and are itching to roll up their sleeves and get to work.
+We’re looking for individuals who are passionate about startups and entrepreneurship and are itching to roll up their sleeves and get to work with the Leadership Team.
 This is not a run-of-the-mill internship for the average Joe or Jane; this is an outside-the-box experience for outside-the-box thinkers and doers.

 Learn More and Apply

 OwlSpark is an intense, immersive summer experience for up to ten Rice University startup teams.
 Utilizing a robust curriculum, collaborative coworking space, and a diverse mentor network, the OwlSpark startup accelerator program provides startup teams with hands-on experience launching a tech startup.
 The 2019 program begins May 16 and concludes August 7, and will be hosted in tandem with RED Labs, the University of Houston startup accelerator.

 Throughout the summer, OwlSpark delivers entrepreneurship education, teaches relevant business fundamentals, pairs teams with knowledgeable mentors and industry experts, features office hours with successful entrepreneurs, and yields key connections.
 The accelerator culminates with the Bayou Startup Showcase, jointly hosted by OwlSpark and RED Labs.
 Together, these resources and collaboration provide exposure and direct access to Houston’s entrepreneurial ecosystem, increasing the probability of continued success beyond the program.

 OwlSpark is a full-time program that includes intensive mentoring, curriculum and exposure to Houston’s best resources.
 Like any entrepreneurial venture, launching a startup requires determination, grit, versatility, and most importantly, passion.
 Throughout the summer, startup teams are expected to meet a number of program requirements, including: